 Obtaining a Social Security Number

-You will need a Social Security Number (SSN) if you plan to work or obtain a driver’s license in West Virginia.
+You will need a Social Security Number (SSN) if you have a job offer.
+You DO NOT need a social security number in these situations:

 - Elkins: Elkins Federal Building, 300 Third Street, Suite 325, Elkins, WV (877)828-1693.
 They are open daily from 9am-4pm.
 This office closes at noon on Wednesdays.
 They are also closed Saturday, Sunday, and all federal holidays.